rohanburger/Digital_Portfolio/README.md

 - ![image](https://github.com/user-attachments/assets/40322456-71ae-4b79-9d94-65089002d017)

 ### Reflection:
-- **Situation:** The Skills and Interests documentation was provided via BlackBoard by our lecturers
+- **Situation:** The Skills and Interests documentation was provided via BlackBoard by our lecturers.
 - **Task:** The objective of the session was to inform us on skills and intersts.
 - **Action:** I read through the documentation , with the intention of undestanding.
 I then proceeded to complete the quiz.
 - **Result:** The result of the Skills and Interests test was 100%.